HKUST-KnowComp/DisCOC/README.md

                Yangqiu Song and
                Xin Jiang},
-  title     = {Exploring Discourse Structures for Argument Impact Classification}, booktitle = {Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL) 2021}, year      = {2021},
+  title     = {Exploring Discourse Structures for Argument Impact Classification}, booktitle = {Annual Meeting of the Association for Computational Linguistics and the International Joint Conference on Natural Language Processing (ACL-IJCNLP) 2021}, year      = {2021},
 }
 ```